SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 Server class is built using Akka Http dependency.
 It routes the requests by the users to the nodes and the response from the nodes to the users.

 ## CAN Implementation:
+In this package, we implement the [Content Addresseable Network (CAN)](https://people.eecs.berkeley.edu/~sylvia/papers/cans.pdf)
+The CAN algorithm uses a d-dimensional space to allocate zones for nodes.We have considered a 2D space and assigned zones to a node based on their coordinates.

 ## com.CAN.Actors.NodeActor

-This class represents each shard  in the CAN.
+This class represents each entity in a shard in a cluster.There is a single cluster and multiple shard region.
 Each shard has multiple actors, and the state of these nodes change as new nodes join.
 Each of these are set to a specific co-ordinate as they join.
-The neighbor tables for each are updated as there are additions and removals of nodes.
+The neighbor tables for each are updated as there are additions and removals of nodes.When a node leaves the network, the data stored at that node is transferred to the node which occupies the zone previously occupied by the failed node.

 The main messages defined on this actor are as follows:

-* **setCoordinates:** The coordinate region is set for the node as they join.
-They randomly get a coordinated co-ordinates, and then depending on the region, other nodes in the cluster are updated
+* **setCoordinates:** The coordinate region is set for the node as they join.Initially, random coordinates are assigned to nodes.
+Using a Bootstrap node, a random node already in the network is used to assign a zone to the newly joined node.
+The zone where the coordinates of the newly arrived node lies, is split either horizontally or vertically and one of the split zone is assigned to newly joined node.
 * **addData** : Writes data to node in the CAN implementation
 * **joinNode:**  Nodes are added here to the cluster once their co-ordinates and neighbor table is determined.
 * **findZone** : This determines if a node to be added lies within the zone/region of the other node.